Gluten-Free (Paleo) Tuna Balls With Garlic Zoodles

 Looking for a tasty, healthy, and light lunch?
 This Gluten-Free (Paleo) Tuna Balls With Garlic Zoodles recipe is for you!
 Thanks to Bumble Bee Seafoods for sponsoring this recipe.

 As a whole person, I want and need nutritious meals.
-As a weight lifter, I need lots of protein.
+As a weightlifter, I need a lot of protein.

 I’m happy to say that these tuna balls took about five minutes to get in the oven, and the zucchini noodles took less than the tuna’s ten-minute bake time to get ready.

-This whole Gluten-Free (Paleo) Tuna Balls With Garlic Zoodles recipe came together in 15 minutes.
+This entire Gluten-Free (Paleo) Tuna Balls with Garlic Zoodles recipe came together in just 15 minutes.
 I call that a win!

 Here are a few fun facts about these tuna balls:

-• I used Bumble Bee® Solid White Albacore Tuna.
-Completely aside from it being wild-caught, and Non GMO Project Verified (which is awesome!), I love the light taste of albacore tuna, which makes it a great addition to almost any recipe, adding a variety of nutrients including lean protein, healthy fat, and important vitamins and minerals (see bumblebee.com for full nutritional facts).
+- I used Bumble Bee® Solid White Albacore Tuna.
+Entirely aside from it being wild-caught, and Non-GMO Project Verified (which is fantastic!), I love the light taste of albacore tuna, which makes it a great addition to almost any recipe, providing a variety of nutrients, including lean protein, healthy fats, and essential vitamins and minerals (see bumblebee.com for full nutritional facts).

-• The leftover tuna balls are delicious cold!
-Which means they make great pre-ahead meals, and packed lunches.
+- The leftover tuna balls are delicious cold!
+Which means they make great pre-made meals, and packed lunches.

 Give this tasty recipe a try below!